Safadiyazan/cesiumjs-demo/readme.md

-Project Name: 3D Visualization of modeling multimodal mobility.
+# 3D Visualization of Multimodal Mobility Modeling

-Project goal: The project aims to visualize multimodal mobility modeling using the [CesiumJS](https://cesium.com/platform/cesiumjs/) solution.

-Author: Yazan Safadi
+## Project Overview

-The following documentation aims to describe the possibility of integrating CesiumJS with traffic simulations to visualize agent movement within an urban environment.
-The information on this website is an example of one approach (which might not be ideal); for official documentation and implementation guidelines, please visit Cesium documentation.
+This project demonstrates the visualization of multimodal mobility modeling using [CesiumJS](https://cesium.com/platform/cesiumjs/).
+It integrates CesiumJS with traffic simulations to showcase agent movement within an urban environment.

+## Author
+Yazan Safadi

+## Purpose
+The goal of this documentation is to provide an example of integrating CesiumJS with traffic simulations.
+For detailed implementation and official guidelines, please refer to the [CesiumJS documentation](https://cesium.com/docs/).

+## Contact
-Feel free to reach out for any questions or inquiries.
-The author would like to thank the Cesium Team for the support and opportunity.
+For questions or inquiries, feel free to reach out.
+Special thanks to the Cesium Team for their support and tools.

+## Citation
+If you utilize this documentation, please cite the following:
+- Y. Safadi, “CesiumJS Demo Docs - 3D Visualization of Multimodal Mobility Modeling”, Zenodo, Mar.
+05, 2024. doi: [10.5281/zenodo.10781332](https://doi.org/10.5281/zenodo.10781332)

+## License
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.